PicnicHealth raises $25 million for its patient health record management service – TechCrunch

 “It is probably the first patient data company that has patient consent,” Peechu said.
 “This is a unique healthcare data company, which is going to the patients and asking for their consent and using that data in an advantageous way.”

-Other companies in the data management space for healthcare have focused on making sure that healthcare providers are all looped in to provide coordinated care, but they don’t bring those tools into patient’s hands, according to the company.
+Other companies in the data management space for healthcare have focused on making sure that healthcare providers are all looped in to provide coordinated care, but they don’t bring those tools into patients’ hands, according to the company.

-Those are businesses like TrueVault and Aptible, who focus on delivering secure information to medical personnel rather than to the patient.
+Those are businesses like TrueVault and Aptible, which focus on delivering secure information to medical personnel rather than to the patient.

-The access that pharmaceutical companies get when they work with PicnicHealth means that they’re able to use deep data sets to create longitudinal studies of patients over time.
+The access that pharmaceutical companies get when they work with PicnicHealth means they’re able to use deep data sets to create longitudinal studies of patients over time.
 That allows those companies to look for commonalities between patient cases that they otherwise wouldn’t have seen.

 For patients, it means the difference between a potential early diagnosis that may enable physicians to initiate treatment before a disease manifests itself, Peechu said.

-To date, PicnicHealth has raised nearly $40 million from investors including YCombinator, Amplify Partners and Felicis Ventures with participation from notable investors in a seed round that included: Social+Captial, Great Oaks, Slow Ventures, YC partner Paul Buchheit, Scott Marlette, Sam Lessin, Joe Greenstein, Rashmi Sinha, Jameson Hsu, Kenny Van Zant, Rishi Kacker, Ramji Srinivasan, Eric Evans and Stanford’s StartX Fund.
+To date, PicnicHealth has raised nearly $40 million from investors, including YCombinator, Amplify Partners and Felicis Ventures, with participation from notable investors in a seed round that included Social+Captial, Great Oaks, Slow Ventures, YC partner Paul Buchheit, Scott Marlette, Sam Lessin, Joe Greenstein, Rashmi Sinha, Jameson Hsu, Kenny Van Zant, Rishi Kacker, Ramji Srinivasan, Eric Evans and Stanford’s StartX Fund.